 The actions performed by the NVIDIA Container Toolkit hook are controlled via a set of specific environment variables.
-Most of these can (and should) come from the container images, or from the Environmental Transfer performed by Sarus.
+Most of these can (and should) come from container images or from the host environment (see here for more about environments in Sarus containers).
 Notably, the NVIDIA_VISIBLE_DEVICES variable defines which GPUs will be made accessible inside the container by the Toolkit.